InfOmics/GRAFIMO/README.md

 pip3 install statsmodels
 pip3 install sphinx
 pip3 install numba
+pip3 install colorama
 ```

 ### Build

 GRAFIMO can be built and installed via pip, from source code or via Bioconda.
 Note that the latter option is available only for Linux users.

-For further details on how to install GRAFIMO visit our [Wiki](https://github.com/InfOmics/GRAFIMO/wiki).
+For further details on how to install GRAFIMO visit our [Wiki](https://github.com/pinellolab/GRAFIMO/wiki).

 **Build and install via pip**